elkinaguas/elkinaguas.github.io/about.md

 Hi, I am Elkin Aguas, an Electronic Engineer based in France.
 I Graduated from the District University of Bogota, in Colombia.

-Right now I am doing a Master Degree in IMT Atlantique, focusing my work more in computer networks and the Internet.
+Right now I am doing a Master Degree in IMT Atlantique, where my work is focused on computer networks and the Internet.

 ### Contact me